LONJEZ/Delivery_app/README.md

                 }
             }

- #[test]
+#[test].

-This test cofirms if the new_parcel method is able to create a new parcel
+This test cofirms if the new_parcel method is able to create a new parcel.

             fn test_new_parcel(){
                 // let mut context = get_context(accounts(1));